 The model chapter bylaws for CCIM chapters were designed to serve as a guide for chapters to use when developing their own bylaws.
-They cover such areas as chapter membership, dues and fees, chapter meetings, chapter officers, elections and committees.
+They cover such areas as chapter membership, dues and fees, chapter meetings, chapter officers, elections, and committees.
 They are structured to give chapters flexibility.
 It is, however, recommended that a chapter generally follow the guidelines of the model bylaws closely to eliminate any conflicts.

 Chapters should review the model bylaws and compare them to their own bylaws.
-All chapters are required to meet the CCIM Institute chapter minimum requirements.
+All chapters are required to meet the CCIM Institute chapter minimum requirements which are noted as requiring verbatim adoption.